How we handle cancellations (including cease of service and moving to a new provider) and downgrades to non-subscription accounts.

 7. Home Phone Specific Cancellation Policies

-- To cancel a home phone product from Plusnet, customers need to place a landline order with their new provider.
+- To move your home phone product to another provider from Plusnet, customers need to place a landline order with their new provider.
 If customers wish to cancel because they are moving to a cable provider, they can request a cease of their phone service by calling our Customer Options Team on 0800 013 2632 or 0330 123 9197.
 For opening hours, please check our Contact us page.
 Customers should note that a cease of phone service will also cease any broadband service on the line.

 - We automatically process the account cancellation when we receive confirmation of the transfer to the new provider, or upon confirmation of the cease being placed on the service.